thonglmt/latency-404/README.md

 1. **HTTP Latency**: Measures the time taken to receive a response from the web server for a specific HTTP request.
 2. **TCP Latency**: Measures the time taken to establish a TCP connection to the web server.
 3. **DNS Latency**: Measures the time taken to resolve the domain name of the web server.
-4. **ICMP Ping Latency**: Measures the time taken for an ICMP ping request to reach the web server and receive a response.
+4. **ICMP Latency**: Measures the time taken for an ICMP ping request to reach the web server and receive a response.

 By default, all latency checks are performed every 15 seconds.
 It can be changed by modifying the `CHECK_INTERVAL` environment variable in [docker-compose.yaml](./monitoring-service/deploy/docker/docker-compose.yaml).